Jura ENA 8 Automatic Coffee Machine Review

 The ENA 8 uses a thermoblock heater, so it takes under a minute to heat up.
 This is paired with a standard 15 bar pump, which has more than enough pressure to produce a proper espresso with a rich layer of crema.

-You will use a large 2.8″ TFT color display for all aspects of this machine’s operation, including adjusting settings, running cleaning cycles, and preparing drinks.
+You will use a large 2.8″ TFT colour display for all aspects of this machine’s operation, including adjusting settings, running cleaning cycles, and preparing drinks.
 The screen has beautiful clarity and makes this model easy and intuitive to use.
 For example, suppose you don’t want to learn the proper Italian names of the available coffee drinks.
 In that case, each one-touch drink option is also designated with a picture showing ratios of milk and coffee.

 Like all Jura machines, this one has a built-in burr grinder, the upgraded Aroma G3 grinder, which is faster and quieter than previous models.
 The bean hopper is equipped with an airtight silicone seal, assuring coffee beans stored there to stay as fresh as possible.